 Overview

 Semantic Information Modeling for Federation (SIMF) requires a firmer semantic grounding, in particular for rules.
-The design goals for SIMF are focused on semantic mediation of ad-hoc data structures.
+The design goals for SIMF are focused on semantic mediation of arbitrary data structures.
 Semantic mediation is based on conceptual models being the “pivot point” between data structures where the mapping between them is defined using rules.
 In addition, rules are used as the basis for limited inference supporting conceptual model semantics.
 By rules we mean the specific rule kinds defined in SIMF.

-As the SIMF language is intended to be used for conceptual modeling with minimal restrictions on stakeholder’s conceptions, the models are frequently higher order as the world we represent is higher order.
-This higher order capability comes with limitations on inference capabilities, which are those that can be implemented with the rules as specified.
+As the SIMF language is intended to be used for conceptual modeling with minimal restrictions on stakeholder’s conceptions, these models frequently use higher order logic, as the world we represent is higher order.
+This higher order capability comes with limitations on efficient inference capabilities, which are those that can be implemented with the rules as specified.

 We are seeking advice on the best language to use for the semantic grounding of these rules such that the rules can be executed.
 For details on the current SIMF specification see: https://github.com/ModelDriven/SIMF/tree/master/NextSubmission